timeharvest/joe/content/blog/First Blog Post.md

 Not sure what I'm gonna write about, but writing is good for the soul, you know?
 I have it on good authority that putting a tiny bit of yourself and your thoughts to words is fun to do, so why not?
 I might write science-y stuff, nerdy stuff, meme stuff, foody stuff, hobby stuff - you get the idea.

-# In a nutshell: me

-If you're looking for a short-hand on who I am, look no further than this meme.
+However, if you're looking for the short-hand on who I am, look no further than this meme.
 This will tell you all you need to know.

 <center><img HEIGHT="450" src="/img/burrito.jpg" alt="burrito"></center>